 - Pushes the sperm sample through the tube into the uterus

 - Removes the catheter, followed by the speculum

 After the procedure

-After insemination, you'll be asked to lie on your back for a brief period.
-Once the procedure is over, you can get dressed and go about your normal daily activities.
-You may experience some light spotting for a day or two after the procedure.
+After insemination, you lie on your back for a brief period.
+Once the procedure is over, you can get dressed and go about your usual daily activities.
+You may have some light spotting for a day or two after the procedure.

 Wait two weeks before taking an at-home pregnancy test.
 Testing too soon could produce a result that is: